-We did not earn any revenue from mining operations for the years ended June 30, 2016 and 2015.
-In August 2015, we announced the results of a new helicopter assisted magnetic survey conducted on our mining claims for the Sleeper Gold Project.
-The two day airborne survey successfully defined several new drilling targets.
-In December 2015, we completed a new NI 43-101 compliant PEA for our Sleeper Gold Project.
+We did not earn any revenue from mining operations for the years ended June 30, 2017 and 2016.
+During the year ended June 30, 2017, we completed the acquisition of Calico.
+We completed our previously announced 30 hole drill program at our Grassy Mountain Project and several technical studies related to the PFS are well underway.
 Other normal course of business activities included filing annual mining claim fees with the BLM, reclamation work at the Sleeper mine site and on-going reviews of its mining claims were completed.